djpardis/djpardis.github.io/_posts/2026-02-20-evolution-software-engineering-fortran-llms.md

 ### The internet, cloud, and mobile eras put AI in context {#where-ai-fits}

- The internet (TCP/IP, 1983) became a universal substrate for connecting machines and distributing software.
+ The internet (TCP/IP, 1983) became a common foundation for connecting machines and distributing software.
 Cloud computing (AWS EC2, 2006) turned infrastructure from capital expenditure into operational expense and enabled elastic scaling.
 Mobile (iPhone and Android, 2007–2008) made the phone a general-purpose computer and established app stores as a dominant distribution channel.
 All three changed how software reached users.
 AI coding operates at a different layer.
-It alters how code is produced, not the substrate or platform.
+It alters how code is produced, not how it reaches users.
 Nevertheless, our framework does not settle the magnitude of AI's economic impact relative to the internet, cloud, or mobile.

 ### Verification and maintenance costs determine whether AI displaces SaaS {#whether-ai-displace-saas}